gharams19/PopMatch/README-Final.md

 <img src="https://user-images.githubusercontent.com/52867931/110841422-b5946180-825a-11eb-8180-85db360b120c.png" width="160"> <img src="https://user-images.githubusercontent.com/52867931/110841425-b62cf800-825a-11eb-987d-c128861826b1.png" width="160"> <img src="https://user-images.githubusercontent.com/52867931/110841426-b62cf800-825a-11eb-884e-51b2d01b7b19.png" width="160"> <img src="https://user-images.githubusercontent.com/52867931/110841438-b88f5200-825a-11eb-8ac1-0538ecc0dce5.png" width="160">

 *Note to self: Update the screenshots with the new UI updates later

+## Roles & Contribution:
+* Eden Avivi
+* Gharam Alsaedi
+* Wai Hei Ngan
+* Ma Eint Poe

+## ViewController Detailed Descriptions ?
+### Login VC & Sign Up VC
+Here, returning users can login again if they have previously logged out.
+This will lead them to the profile view controller upon successful login.
+For the first time users, they can start by signing up and starting their PopMatch profile.
+This will lead them to the friend view controller.

+### Friend VC
+For the first time users, here is where they will be first navigated to so that they can fill out a questionnaire regarding their basic demographic and some interests which will used in our algorithm.
+However, if you are a returning user, you can always revisit here from the profile view controller and make changes your selections.

+### Profile VC
+This is like the home page where users are redirected upon login and is the source of navigate to the others such as joining the lobby for a match, signing out, or the personal interest questionnaire.
+Here, users can make changes regarding their account info and profile picture.

+### Lobby VC
+Here is where the users will be waiting to get a match with other currently online users.
+They'll be shown a loading bubble animation while our matching algorithm runs in the background.
+Once a match has been found, a larger bubble will be displayed on the screen.

+## Matching and Pre-Meeting VC
+With a match found, this is where the users will be shown the profile of their match along the options to accept or reject the call and a countdown timer for them to make their choice.
+They can also press on bubble with the matched user's profile picture to view a more detailed description with their selections from the questionnaire.
+Upon an acceptance, the user will be directed to the loading pre-meeting view controller to wait while the matched user makes their choice to accept or not.

+## Meeting VC
+Here lies the core of our app - the video chatting.
+After both the matched users accept, this is where they can begin to chat and (hopefully) be the start of a new friendship :) They can discuss some fun and debatable ice-breaker questions to get a conversation going, and even extend the call time to keep chatting.
+This is also where can take this conversation a step furthur and share social medias with each other now that they've made a new friend.